Adrienne Arsht Center

 Raquel Regalado is a lifelong resident of the Miami-Dade County School Board District 6, which encompasses the areas of Key Biscayne, the Roads, East Little Havana, Shenandoah, Silver Bluff, Coconut Grove, Coral Gables, South Miami and Westchester.
 On the Board, Ms. Regalado chairs the Facilities and Construction Reform Committee, and serves as a member of the Instructional Excellence & Community Engagement, School Support & Accountability, and Innovation, Efficiency & Governmental Relations committees.
 She is also the School Board’s representative at the MDCPS Treasury Committee.

 A parent of a child with Autism, at the School Board Ms. Regalado has championed programs and services for special needs students.
-Recently, she secured funding from Humana for Sensory Rooms which will open this summer for special needs children at three Miami-Dade County Elementary Schools.
+She secured funding from Humana for Sensory Rooms that opened in the 2013-2014 school year for special needs children at three Miami-Dade public elementary schools.
 She has also solidified, for several years, the districts relationship with UM/NSU Card and the Department of Children and Families.
 As an advocate of public/private partnerships, Ms. Regalado has worked with countless organizations to procure everything from a playground for Citrus Elementary to supplies for art classes in challenged middle schools and book bags for elementary aged students.
 Ms. Regalado is on the boards of Autism Speaks, the Chapman Partnership and the Miami Children’s Initiative.
 She also serves on the executive committee of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County whose educational initiatives include a visit to the center by every fifth grader in the district.

 As an intellectual property litigator, Ms. Regalado came to the School Board with a keen interest in technology.
 She successfully advocated for the MDCPS’s first ever social media policy, now a model for school districts around the nation.
 Her initiatives regarding technology have also resulted in the elimination of the Districts Internet Black List and the creation of a district approved site for curriculum approved resources e.g. Ted Talks and the Khan Institute.
 Ms. Regalado has sponsored and participated in MDCPS’s first ever twitter town hall meeting at her alma matter, Coral Gables High which educated parents about MDCPS bond initiative.
 Ms. Regalado is currently leading an initiative with private partners to teach the basics of computer programing, also known as Code, to all MDCPS students.
 Ms. Regalado has also organized several law days throughout the district for residents and parents to meet with pro bono attorneys and government agencies where participants receive advice regarding issues ranging from foreclosure and landlord tenant rights to disability benefits.